Small Business Energy Plans in Texas

 Time-of-use rates

 With a time-of-use (TOU) rate structure, prices change throughout the day based on peak hours.
 Peak hours are when energy demand is highest, like on weekday afternoons.
 Off-peak hours are when energy demand is lower, such as late at night or early in the morning.
 When energy demand is higher, rates are also higher.
 When it is lower, rates are less expensive.
-Businesses can use TOU rates to their advantage by running certain operations during off-peak hours.
+Businesses can use TOU rates to their advantage by running energy-heavy operations during off-peak hours.

 Non-time-of-use rates